-This final report summarizes implementation and impacts of the Behavioral Interventions for Child Support Services (BICS) demonstration.
+This final report (PDF) summarizes implementation and impacts of the Behavioral Interventions for Child Support Services (BICS) demonstration.
 The goals of the demonstration were to use insights from behavioral science to develop interventions that could improve child support services and increase parent engagement, and to encourage the rapid-cycle testing of these strategies, leading to further improvements.
 In the process, the project hoped to build the participating child support programs' capabilities in behavioral science and evaluation and support these and other child support programs in replicating and implementing effective practices.
 Child support programs in California, Colorado, the District of Columbia, Georgia, Ohio, Texas, Vermont, and Washington participated as grantees.

 Findings from the demonstration include: